FISCO-BCOS/FISCO-BCOS-DOC/en/docs/console/console_of_java_sdk.md

 - Contract interface name: the called interface name.
 - Parameter: determined by contract interface parameters.

-**Parameters are separated by spaces.
-The string and byte type parameters need to be enclosed in double quotes; array parameters need to be enclosed in brackets, such as [1,2,3]; array is a string or byte type and needs to be enclosed in double quotation marks, such as ["alice", "bob"].
+**Parameters are separated by spaces; array parameters need to be enclosed in brackets, such as [1,2,3]; array is a string or byte type and needs to be enclosed in double quotation marks, such as ["alice", "bob"].
 Note that there are no spaces in the array parameters; boolean types are true or false. **

 ```text